How to get touch with us over the festive period

 Whilst in this decision the Upper Tribunal ruled that the mooring agreement was protected by the Mobile Homes Act 1983 this does not mean that all mooring agreements will have the same protection.

 What this decision demonstrates is that there are circumstances in which the Mobile Homes Act 1983 could apply to a mooring agreement for a houseboat.
-Whether the Mobile Homes Act 1983 actually applies will depend on the facts and circumstances of each case.
+Whether the Mobile Homes Act 1983 applies will depend on the facts and circumstances of each case.

 How can we help